 UC Davis Comprehensive Lung Cancer Screening Program (CLSP)

 UC Davis Comprehensive Lung Cancer Screening Program (CLSP) is a multidisciplinary program for comprehensive lung cancer screening.
 The innovative program provides low-dose chest computed tomography (LDCT) technology to detect lung cancer early in its most treatable form in those individuals at the highest risk for lung cancer.
 The groundbreaking National Lung Screening Trial (NLST) clearly shows that screening with LDCT scans reduces the risk of dying from lung cancer in heavy smokers by 20% compared to screening with simple chest X-rays.
 (N Engl J Med.
 2011).

 The UC Davis Comprehensive Lung Cancer Screening Program addresses the recent recommendations released on July 29, 2013 by the United States Preventive Services Task Force (USPSTF) and Centers for Medicare and Medicaid Services (CMS) for annual LDCT scans to screen individuals who are at high risk for lung cancer.
 To serve our patients in the program, we use a multidisciplinary team of radiologists, thoracic surgeons, pulmonologists, pathologists, medical oncologists, primary care doctors, smoking cessation experts and radiation oncologists to develop a best-practice, patient-centered plan.

 Who Do We Screen?

 UC Davis CLSP serves a specific high-risk population for lung cancer.
-This population is defined by the results of the multi-institution NLST, the USPSTF recommendations and the National Comprehensive Cancer Network (NCCN) and includes the following:
+This population is defined by the results of the multi-institution NLST:

 i.
 Current or former smokers 55-77 (or 80 depending on insurance) years of age;

 ii.
 Smoked the equivalent of one pack of cigarettes a day for at least 30 years;